Important information about seeking leave to appeal to the Supreme Court of Canada

 4. What is the first step in applying for leave to appeal?

 Before an appeal is heard by the Supreme Court of Canada in a civil case, and this is also true in most criminal cases, the person wishing to bring the appeal must ask the Supreme Court of Canada in writing for leave (permission) to do so.
 The first step, therefore, is to file a complete written application for leave to appeal (leave application) with the Court.

 5. What are the chances of success in getting an appeal heard?

 Of the approximately 600 leave applications submitted each year, only about 80 are granted.
 The possibility of succeeding in getting an appeal heard is in general remote.
-Each application for leave to appeal is reviewed very carefully by a panel of three judges.
-These panels never give reasons for their decisions.
+Each application for leave to appeal is considered carefully by the Court.
+The Court never gives reasons for its decisions.
 It is important to remember that the Court's role is not to correct errors that may have been made in the courts below.

 6. How much will this cost?

 The Court will charge you $75 to file your application for leave to appeal and $75 to file any motion that is not filed with your application for leave to appeal.

 You should be aware that, if the Court dismisses your application for leave to appeal in a civil case, it may order you to pay, in addition to the filing fees paid to the Registrar, costs claimed by the respondent.
 Costs are generally not ordered in criminal cases.

 Costs for applications for leave to appeal range from $800 to over $2000.
 You may therefore wish to consult a lawyer before bringing your leave application.
 Only a lawyer will be able to provide you with an assessment of the merits of your case and your chances for success.